fjulian79/wd-broker/doc/ThreatModel.md

 - Modifying ping payloads to falsify liveness
 - Corrupting internal state to keep dead clients alive
 - Unregistering other clients
-- If the config file file is writable by unauthorized users, they could alter broker behavior or bypass controls.
+- If the config file is writable by unauthorized users, they could alter broker behavior or bypass controls.

 **Mitigations:**

+- The broker checks that the given socket path is a valid Unix domain socket and that it is owned by the `wd-clients` group to prevent tampering (e.g. symlink attacks).
 - The broker verifies the `pid` of the process sending `PING` commands to ensure it matches the original registering process.
 - The socket protocol is request-response per connection with stateless handling.
 - Broker memory (client table) is private to the process; no external tampering is possible.